multicom-toolbox/deepdist/README.md

 Download and install the [DeepMSA](https://zhanglab.dcmb.med.umich.edu/DeepMSA/).
 This package requires to install large protein sequence databases.

 2.Use [HHblits](https://github.com/soedinglab/hh-suite) to search against a standard protein sequence databse created by HHsuite (e.g. UniRef30) to generate MSA.
 The UniRef database created by HHsuite is much smaller than the databases used by DeepMSA.
 So this approach is faster than DeepMSA, but may be less senstiive for some proteins.
-For instance, you can download a recent UniRef database (UniRef30_2020_06_hhsuite.tar.gz) here: http://wwwuser.gwdg.de/~compbiol/uniclust/2020_06/ as follows.
+For instance, you can download a recent UniRef database (UniRef30_2020_06_hhsuite.tar.gz) [here](http://wwwuser.gwdg.de/~compbiol/uniclust/2020_06/) as follows.
 ```
 wget http://wwwuser.gwdg.de/~compbiol/uniclust/2020_06/UniRef30_2020_06_hhsuite.tar.gz
 ```